 As employees develop their problem-finding capabilities and problem-solving skills, they individually and then collectively enhance the organization’s judgment in the long run (Ballé, et al. 2014).

-You can use a similar system in your classroom with your peers.
-Here are some steps that will help you get in the habit of questioning and problem posing:
+You can use a similar system with your students or with your peers.
+Here are some steps that will help you get in the habit of questioning and posing problems:

 - Select a problem focus — some discrepancy, observation, community problem or project that attracts you and that stimulates your curiosity.